postlund/pyatv/docs/documentation/atvremote.md

     $ atvremote --id 00:11:22:33:44:54 play_url=http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4

+Artwork with a specific size (width,height):

+    $ atvremote --id 00:11:22:33:44:54 artwork_save=300,-1

+Using -1 will let the device decide that parameter in order to keep aspect ratio.

 If you want additional help for a specific command, use help:

     $ atvremote help pair